-YEAR 11 SUBJECTS - 2025

-Students at Cambridge High School are able to choose from a broad range of subjects aimed at meeting the needs of all students.
+YEAR 11 SUBJECTS - 2026 Students at Cambridge High School are able to choose from a broad range of subjects aimed at meeting the needs of all students.
 It is important for parents/caregivers and students to give course selection the time and attention that is required.
 It is also important at Year 11 to maintain a balance between keeping future pathways and career options open, selecting subjects where students have a particular strength or interest and choosing subjects they enjoy.
 Students should challenge themselves in a manner appropriate to their ability.
 Over half our students in all senior levels should aim for a Level 1, 2 or 3 NCEA Merit or Excellence Endorsement (accumulated across all subjects).
 Specific Subject Merit or Excellence Endorsements are also encouraged.
 These are attained if a student receives at least 14 Merit or Excellence credits in a specific subject.
 Students aiming to gain University Entrance should take at least four University approved subject pathways.
 All students in Year 11 take six subjects.
 In Year 11, English, Mathematics and Physical Education are compulsory.
 Science is strongly recommended.
 A subject will only run provided there is sufficient demand to make class sizes practical.
 Every effort is made to ensure that as many students as possible are able to study a programme of their choice.
 It is a priority of the school to answer student need and accommodate as many students' choices as possible.
 For a small number of students there may be a timetable clash and an alternative subject may have to be chosen.
 Students affected by a clash will be notified in December.

-NCEA CHANGES 2025
+If a student enrols in a subject that has a stationery, take-home component, or overnight activity fee, then it is deemed that the parent has agreed to accept these charges at time of enrolment.
+If further detail is needed prior to enrolment in the subject, please make contact with the school. (at time of printing these costs are estimated and exclude GST).

-For some years, our government has been working on major changes to NCEA Level 1, 2 and 3.
+NCEA CHANGES For some years, the New Zealand Qualifications Authority had been working on major changes to NCEA Level 1, 2 and 3.
 These changes have evolved after consultation with teachers, employers, students, parents and communities.

-Key changes at Level 1 for 2025 include broadening access to a science curriculum by consolidation Physics with Earth and space Science and Chemistry with Biology, along with a new general nature of Science subject.
-Accounting, Art History, Classical Studies and Business will no longer be offered at Level 1.
+From 2024, key changes at Level 1 included broadening access to a Science curriculum by consolidating Physics with Earth and Space Science and Chemistry with Biology, along with a new general nature of Science subject.
+Accounting, Art History, Classical Studies and Economics are no longer offered at Level 1.
 However, these subjects can be offered at Level 2 and Level 3.

-Mandatory literacy and numeracy standards will be introduced from 2024 to help ensure everyone who has an NCEA qualification has a good level of foundational literacy and numeracy.
-These will be externally assessed digitally twice a year.
+Mandatory literacy and numeracy standards have been introduced to help ensure everyone who has an NCEA qualification has a good level of foundational literacy and numeracy.
+These are externally assessed digitally during the year.
 Students will need to achieve them preferably in Year 10 or Year 11 in order to be awarded any level of NCEA qualification.

-Level 1 which has required 80 credits will now require 60 credits plus attainment of the literacy and numeracy standards for students to be awarded the qualification.
-In addition standards have been reviewed and rebuilt so there are fewer, but larger standards and there will be more of an external component for some subjects than students have been used to.
-This will take the form of portfolios and Examinations.
+Level 1 which has required 80 credits now requires 60 credits plus attainment of the literacy and numeracy standards for students to be awarded the qualification.
+In addition, standards have been reviewed and rebuilt so there are fewer, but larger standards and there is more of an external component for some subjects than students have been used to.
+This takes the form of examinations in November.
+Level 1 NCEA 2026 60 credits plus Literacy and Numeracy Standards

-Level 1 NCEA 2025

-60 credits plus Literacy and Numeracy Standards

-Those who are in Year 11 in 2025 will continue on with the current Level 2 and Level 3 NZQA Qualification in 2026 and 2027.